alvinlimfangchuen/alvinlimfangchuen/README.md

 Welcome to my personal repository!
 I'm currently a Master of Science research student with a strong focus on both research and software engineering.
 I am passionate about bridging the gap between theoretical research and practical software applications.

-## Quote
-> " Life is too short to just solve LeetCode problems, pass the first two rounds of an interview, and then fail on the third.
-This practice is stupid—I guess it's not really about software engineering and real-world problem solving skills, but competitive programming that required strong mathematical background.
-Bangang."
-> - Alvin

 ## About Me

 - 🎓 Pursuing a Master of Science, specializing in Information Technology